doocs/leetcode/solution/2300-2399/2314.The First Day of the Maximum Recorded Degree in Each City/README.md

 <p>&nbsp;</p>

-<p>Write an&nbsp;SQL query to report the day that has the maximum recorded degree in each city.
+<p>Write an SQL query to report the day that has the maximum recorded degree in each city.
 If the maximum degree was recorded for the same city multiple times, return the earliest day among them.</p>

 <p>Return the result table ordered by <code>city_id</code> in <strong>ascending order</strong>.</p>